Skip to content

 The Library of Congress: By The People Project

-The Library of Congress is on the lookout for volunteer historical transcriptionists to transcribe and review U.S. historical documents.
-The initiative’s main goal is to improve readability and searchability for all historical materials in their collection, as well as promote accessibility of such documents for people with disabilities or those who require assistive technology.
+The Library of Congress is seeking volunteer historical transcriptionists to transcribe and review U.S. historical documents.
+The initiative’s primary goal is to improve readability and searchability for all historical materials in their collection, as well as promote accessibility of such papers for people with disabilities or those who require assistive technology.

-Volunteers can freely choose what campaigns they want to participate in and even look through the collection to see whichever document or material interests them.
+Volunteers can freely choose which campaigns they want to participate in and browse the collection to see which documents or materials interest them.
 All transcription is done on their website, and the platform includes improvement functions like image view filters and various adjustments to help make the process easier.
-Like the Smithsonian, Library of Congress volunteers can freely transcribe without registering for an account; however, only registered users can review pages and track their progress.
+Like the Smithsonian, the Library of Congress volunteers can freely transcribe without registering for an account; however, only registered users can review pages and track their progress.

 The National Archives And Records Administration’s Citizen Archivists